steveolotu/featuredocu/README.md

 To solve these problems, this library uses annotations to auto-generate up-to-date documentation in an appealing format and present it all in one place.
 It is sourced from bits and pieces spread out across the code.
 The documentation happens where the code happens.
 This enables developers to let documentation become part of their coding work without switching context.

 ## Installation

+- Build for use in Symfony 5.2, compatibility with other software is uncertain.

 ### (Optional) Register Twig template